Independence-Alliance Party

-The Independence Party of Minnesota (often abbreviated IPM, MNIP or IP), formerly the Reform Party of Minnesota, is a political party in the U.S. state of Minnesota.
-It was the party of former Minnesota governor Jesse Ventura (1999–2003).
+The Forward-Independence Party, a reverse merger of the Forward Party of Minnesota and the Independence-Alliance Party of Minnesota, formerly the Independence Party, and also formerly the Reform Party of Minnesota (1996–2000), is a political party in the U.S. state of Minnesota.
+It was the party of former Minnesota governor Jesse Ventura when he left the Reform Party.

-Originally an affiliate of the Reform Party of the United States of America, the IPM was later affiliated with the Independence Party of America, for a time had no national affiliation, but since 2019 has joined the Alliance Party.
-The party has fielded candidates for most statewide races and was considered a major party by the state from 1994 to 2014.
-It lost that status when none of its statewide candidates won 5% of the vote in the 2014 gubernatorial election.
+Originally an affiliate of the Reform Party, the IPM was later affiliated with the Independence Party of America and for a time had no national affiliation.
+But between 2019 and 2025, it was affiliated with the Alliance Party.
+The party has fielded candidates for most state-wide races and was considered a major party by the state from 1994 to 2014.
+It lost that status when none of its state-wide candidates won 5% of the vote in the 2014 gubernatorial election.

 The party, which was represented in the U.S. Senate by Dean Barkley in 2002–2003, nominated former U.S. Representative Tim Penny as its candidate in the 2002 gubernatorial election, Peter Hutchinson in 2006 and Tom Horner in 2010.

-Despite its name, the IPM does not advocate secession from the United States.

 History

-The party was formed in 1992 by Minnesota supporters of Ross Perot, and fielded Dean Barkley that year as a candidate for a seat in the US House of Representatives.
+Phil Madsen and other Ross Perot supporters formed the Independence Party of Minnesota in Bloomington, Minnesota, on July 22, 1992.
+Dean Barkley ran for a seat in the United States House of Representatives in the 1992 election.

 Other supporters led by Don Dow, State Director, and Victoria Staten, Assistant State Director and Ross Perot's spokesperson on NAFTA, worked as part of United We Stand America, and some eventually found their way to the Independence Party after the elections.
 Over the following years, the party began to field candidates in other state races.

-In 1995 the IPM affiliated with the national Reform Party and renamed itself the Reform Party of Minnesota on June 22, 1996.
+On June 22, 1996, the party affiliated with the Reform Party of the United States of America and became the Reform Party of Minnesota (RPMN).

+Bob Lessard of International Falls, joined the party in 2001 after he was re-elected to the Senate as an independent with 54.3% of the vote.
+Sheila Kiscaden, a incumbent Republican, was reelected to the Minnesota Senate in 2002 with the party's nomination after she failed to win the Republican nomination.

 The state party carried that name until it disaffiliated from the national party in 2000 due to factional dissent and the increasing influence of Pat Buchanan within the party.
 The party immediately changed its name back to Independence Party on March 4, 2000.
 After his most influential opponents left the party, Buchanan went on to become the Reform Party's candidate for president.